stefanos-larkou/Find-My-Way/README.md

   core/            Pure logic - no React, no DOM, no canvas
-    algorithms/    One search per file, plus the registry that names them render/          Canvas drawing and the geometry it needs components/      MUI controls and the component shell hooks/           React state and effects dev/             Local harness for debugging, not shipped
+    algorithms/    One search per file, plus the registry that names them render/          Canvas drawing and the geometry it needs components/      The component shell and the hex-specific controls hooks/           useSearchScene, which assembles the whole derived chain dev/             Local harness for debugging, not shipped
 ```